Our Changing World for Thursday 5 May 2011

 You can find a link to Waikato University's Environmental Reflections Blog here.

-The Meridian First Light solar bach under construction in Frank Kitts Park this week (images: S.Prebble/VUW)
+The Meridian First Light solar bach under construction in Frank Kitts Park (images: S.Prebble/VUW)

 Over the last week a small house has sprung up on Wellington's waterfront.
 The Meridian First Light solar bach has been designed and built by a team of Victoria University architecture students as the sole southern hemisphere entry for the Solar Decathlon competition, being held in Washington DC later this year.
 With support from the building industry and professionals the solar bach features the latest in energy efficient building methods, such as triple-glazing, extra thick wool insulation, solar hot water heating and solar panels.
 Alison Ballance visits the solar bach during its construction in Frank Kitts Park to talk with two of the Victoria University students who have been involved in the project from the beginning, Anna Farrow and Nick Officer.